8Penny/notes/NetworkNotes.md

 ### Prediction

 Client and server have a same code for prediction.
 By using N previous states client try to predict next state.
-Then server predicted the state too and substract it from real state: **RealState - PredictedState = DeltaState**
+Then server predicted the state too and substract it from real state: **PredictedState - RealState = DeltaState**

 Server ---DeltaState--> Client